leonvandenbeukel/3D-7-Segment-Digital-Clock/STL/ReadMe.md

 ### Print instructions

-To create a better contrast, it's best to print the following parts in black:
+For better contrast, it's best to print the following parts in black:

 * Betweenblock
 * BewteenSegments